-- 27. For the purposes of paragraphs 28 to 49, a "Lease Car" is any vehicle owned or contract-hired by an employing organisation. - 28.
-Employing organisations may offer Lease Cars for individual use on official business where they deem it economic (see also paragraph 46 of these provisions) or otherwise in the interest of the service to do so. - 29.
+- 26. For the purposes of paragraphs 27 to 48, a "Lease Car" is any vehicle owned or contract-hired by an employing organisation. - 27.
+Employing organisations may offer Lease Cars for individual use on official business where they deem it economic (see also paragraph 45 of these provisions) or otherwise in the interest of the service to do so in line with agreed local policies and procedures. - 28.
 Doctors in post on 9 May 1990 who are required to travel on NHS business and have been classified by the employing organisation as regular users may continue to receive the regular user lump sum payments and allowances set out in Annex A, Table 1 for so long as they remain in the same post or until they voluntarily accept the offer of a Lease Car.